-Renault on the other hand have proven you can build a solid, reliable Luton van without compromising on quality or permissible load weight.
-So why VW & Mercedes persist on building vans that could sink the Titanic faster than an iceberg is, well, who knows?
+Renault on the other hand has proven you can build a solid, reliable Luton van without compromising on quality or permissible load weight.
+So why VW & Mercedes persist in building vans that could sink the Titanic faster than an iceberg is, well, who knows?

 To conclude, if you’re looking to buy a new Luton van then consider what you’ll be using it for, lifting and shifting and any of the above examples will do the job well.

 Here are your real options though.

 - You can either pay £35k + for a Mercedes Sprinter or VW Crafter Luton